Better service and faster decisions at a global agency

-R/GA is a global agency headquartered in New York City that works with brands such as Nike, Samsung, Verizon and Google.
-A company designed “for the connected age”, R/GA lives up to the tagline by connecting their ever-expanding group of 1,700 employees in 15 offices around the world through Slack.
-For R/GA, Slack has become the central tool for communication across departments, disciplines and offices.
+R/GA is a global agency headquartered in New York City that works with such brands as Nike, Samsung, Verizon, and Google.
+A company designed “for the connected age,” R/GA lives up to the tagline by connecting their ever-expanding 1,700 employees in 15 offices around the world through Slack.
+For R/GA, Slack has become the central tool for communication across departments, disciplines, and offices.
 R/GA also happens to be the largest advertising agency worldwide using Slack, and they’re using it well.

 “We're working as a team across 4 different locations right now in 3 different time zones.
 Slack is what has kept everyone up to speed.”